 Field Effect in Organic Chemistry

-The electron-withdrawing effect of the Chlorine atom is being transmitted through the carbon chain via the σ bonds.
+The electron-withdrawing effect of the chlorine atom is transmitted through the carbon chain via the σ bonds.
 This transmission of charges decreases rapidly with the number of intervening σ bonds.
 We can practically ignore this effect beyond Cß.

-The arrow is pointed toward the more electronegative atom.
+The arrow is pointed more towards the electronegative atom.
 If a group withdraws the electron from carbon, it makes carbon slightly electropositive.
-Such groups are called -I groups and the effect as -I effect.
+Such groups are called -I groups, and the effect is termed -I effect.
 For example, -Cl, -Br, -CN and -NO2 are -I groups.

-Groups that release electrons towards carbon are termed as +I groups and the effect is termed as +I inductive effect in organic chemistry.
+Groups that release electrons towards carbon are termed +I groups, and the effect is termed as +I inductive effect in organic chemistry.
 For example, alkyl groups like -CH3 are +I groups.

-It is the temporary delocalization of π-electrons in a compound containing multiple covalent bonds.
+It is the temporary delocalisation of π-electrons in a compound containing multiple covalent bonds.
 It is important to note that it is only a temporary effect, that is, it occurs only when a reagent is added.
-Electromeric Effect in organic chemistry can be classified into two types:
+The Electromagnetic Effect in organic chemistry can be classified into two types: